Isaac Russell: Death

-Russell stayed in Far West, Missouri, among anti-Mormon mobs, never rejoined the Latter Day Saints, and died in 1844 on his farm near Richmond, Missouri, of "swamp fever."
+Russell stayed in Far West, among anti-Mormon mobs, never rejoined the Latter Day Saints, and died in 1844 on his farm near Richmond, Missouri, of "swamp fever."
 His youngest child, Isabella Russell, born a year before his death, later wrote his biography.
 Isaac's widow Mary Russell and their children never denied their faith in Joseph Smith and were never excommunicated.
 In 1861, after saving enough money, they moved to Salt Lake City, Utah Territory and lived among friends and family in the Latter-day Saint community.